 Hunting Permits and Community Controlled Hunting Areas (CCHA’s)

 All permits for big game licenses in Pakistan are sold each fall at auction to the highest bidders which consist of licensed outfitters.
 The government places a minimum bid value on each permit, and if the minimum bid isn’t met the permit isn’t issued.
 More often than not, permits are bid well above the minimum price.
-The 2021/2022 season experienced record demand and the highest license prices since Pakistan opened to international hunters.
-License fees are so high that 50% to as much as 80% of any given hunt cost is allocated just for the purchase of the tag.
+The last few seasons experienced record demand and the highest license prices since Pakistan opened to international hunters.
+License fees are so high that as much as 80% of any given hunt cost is allocated just for the purchase of the tag.
 For this reason, the full price of a hunt must be paid prior to the September/October license auctions for the following season.
-Although expensive, 80% of the revenue from the sale of big game permits goes directly back to the local communities who manage each regional big game heard.
-These funds have been used in areas, many previously stricken with poverty, for medical facilities, education, clean water access and infrastructure.
+Although expensive, 80% of the revenue from the sale of big game permits are paid directly back to the local communities who manage each regional big game heard.
+These funds have been used in areas, many previously stricken with poverty for new resources including medical facilities, education, clean water access and infrastructure.
 Additionally, the people in these remote villages now find new economic opportunities by guiding foreign hunters, working as porters for foreign hunters, working as cooks, game scouts, etc. This has not only incentivized locals to conserve wildlife and to contribute to anti-poaching programs but have directly resulted in a dramatic increase in big game numbers.
 The markhor of Pakistan is one example of a species revived from the brink of extinction, largely due to these successful hunting programs managed by these local communities.
 Naturally, these communities depend on sustainable management as any increase in game numbers will likely result in additional licenses which equates to additional revenue and employment opportunities for the people who live here.
-It is important to note, due to the unpredictable nature of license prices at auctions each year, it isn’t always possible to guarantee hunt pricing for trips booked well in advance.
-Although we do not expect hunt prices to significantly change in the near future, price increases are always a possibility.
-Hunt prices for trips booked less than a year in advance are guaranteed by the outfitter, regardless of license prices at auction.
+It is important to note, due to the unpredictable nature of license prices at auctions each year, it isn’t always possible to guarantee hunt pricing.

 Entry Requirements